zdravkov/kendo-docs/api/wrappers/aspnet-mvc/Kendo.Mvc.UI.Fluent/MapLayerBuilder.md

+### ValueField(System.String)
+The value field for bubble layer symbols.
+            The data item field should be a number.

+#### Parameters

+##### value `System.String`
+The value that configures the valuefield.

 ### Type(Kendo.Mvc.UI.MapLayerType)
 The layer type.
-Supported types are "tile" and "shape".
+Supported types are "tile", "bing", "shape", "marker" and "bubble".

 #### Parameters